Samsung/tizen-docs/docs/application/web/guides/app-management/web-widget.md

    Other examples of the actions causing widget visibility changes are switching off the screen or switching the viewport to another application.

 5. To remove the Web widget from the widget board, the user long-presses the widget and selects its **-** button.
 The Tizen framework terminates the widget operations and its instance.
-The widget and its resources remain on the wearable device, but the user must add the widget to the widget board again to use the widget.The parent Web application and its other Web widgets (if present) are not affected.
+The widget and its resources remain on the wearable device, but the user must add the widget to the widget board again to use the widget.

+  The parent Web application and its other Web widgets (if present) are not affected.

 6. To uninstall the parent Web application and all its widgets, the user long-presses the Web application and selects its **-** button.
 In this case, the Web application package (including all its widgets and their resources) is deleted from the wearable device.
 The Tizen framework removes the Web application from the application tray and deletes all its widgets from the widget board.